emipa606/FlickableStorage/README.md

 Should work with all mods that add storage buildings using the IHaulDestination class.
 Tested for example with https://steamcommunity.com/sharedfiles/filedetails/?id=1617282896]LWM's Deep Storage

+NOTE: Chunks cannot be forbidden so are ignored by this mods settings.
+You can fix this by adding  https://steamcommunity.com/sharedfiles/filedetails/?id=2054653797][XND] Forbiddable Debris

 ## Credits

 notfood: Support for https://steamcommunity.com/sharedfiles/filedetails/?id=1752864297]Multiplayer, optimization and generalization